muratk5n/thirdwave/en/index.md

 ---

-Even Republicans in US weren't shy of using non-free-market solutions before this neoliberalism, see Nixon in 1971.
-Wage/Price control doesn't have to be permanent, do it for a short time, break the cycle in terms of psychology, then go back to business as usual.
+Even Republicans in US weren't shy of using non-free-market solutions before neoliberalism, see Nixon in 1971.
+Wage/Price control doesn't have to be permanent, do it for a short time, break the cycle in terms of psychology.

 ---